anton-bot/mixed-english-and-chinese-tokenizer/README.md

 ## Important ##

 In order for this to work, you need the CEDICT dictionary.
-[Search for "cedict_ts.u8"](https://duckduckgo.com/?q="cedict_ts.u8"), download the file and place it into `node_modules/mixed-english-and-chinese-tokenizer/`
+[Search for "cedict_ts.u8"](https://duckduckgo.com/?q="cedict_ts.u8"), download the file and place it into the root folder of your Node.js application.

 ## Example ##